PKing70/beaker-guide/docs/first/second.md

 ---
 layout: default
-title: Your First Beaker Experiment
+title: Create Your Blueprint
 parent: Get Started
-nav_order: 12
+nav_order: 14
 ---

-# Your First Beaker Experiment
+# Create Your Own Blueprint

-Beaker manages experiments as Docker containers combined with additional metadata to make your code and data easy to share and replicate.
-To show you how to do this with "real" code and data, this tutorial will show you how to train a Python Pytorch model using LeCun's MNIST dataset of images of handwritten digits.
+In this step, you'll use existing experiment code, data, and a Docker file.
+To this, you'll define your own Beaker blueprint, to define and manage the experiment you will run.
+This example continues with the MNIST dataset of the prior example.

-Don't worry if you don't know about Python, Pytorch, or MNIST data; you won't need to here.
+Don't worry if you don't know much about Python, Pytorch, or MNIST data; you won't need to here.
 This exercise simply shows you how to run a full experiment with Beaker in a way that should be easy to understand.
 You should be able to apply these steps and concepts to your own code, data, and experiments.

+This example assumes you've successfully completed [Beaker and Docker installation](install.md), and you've set up your [Beaker.org](https://www.beaker.org) account and can run experiments as shown in [Your First Experiment](first.md).

 ## Set Up Python and Pytorch

-If not yet done, install [Python](https://www.python.org/downloads/) and [Pytorch (and Torchvision)](https://pytorch.org/get-started/locally/).
+If you don't already have them set up, install [Python](https://www.python.org/downloads/) and [Pytorch (and Torchvision)](https://pytorch.org/get-started/locally/).

 After installing, you can verify your configuration by enting `python` from your Terminal shell: